The 11th January is National Milk Day and it has got us thinking about Free school milk.

 All schools are legally required to have milk available during break or lunchtime.
 Free school milk is available to under-fives and to other year groups who are also entitled to certain benefits.

-Margaret Thatcher was dubbed ‘the milk snatcher’ when she tried to end the free milk scheme, and David Cameron faced a similar backlash during his time as prime minister when there was talk Free School Milk may be abandoned yet again.
+Margaret Thatcher was dubbed ‘the milk snatcher’ when she tried to end the free milk scheme.
+David Cameron faced a similar backlash during his time as prime minister when there was talk free school milk may be abandoned yet again.

 There has also been recent discussion around whether milk is really necessary for children’s health and speculation that it may be contributing to the childhood obesity crisis instead.